UniMath/agda-unimath/src/foundation/types-with-decidable-dependent-pair-types.lagda.md

 ## Idea

-A type `X` has
+A type `X`
-{{#concept "decidable Σ-types" Disambiguation="on type" Agda=has-decidable-Σ}}
+{{#concept "has decidable Σ-types" Disambiguation="on type" Agda=has-decidable-Σ}}
-if for every [decidable type family](foundation.decidable-type-families.md) `P`, we can construct an element in `P` or determine that `P` is the empty family.
-In other words, we have a witness of the type
+if for every [decidable type family](foundation.decidable-type-families.md) `P`, we can construct an element in some fiber of `P` or determine that `P` is the empty family.
+In other words, we have a witness of type

 ```text
   (P : decidable-family X) → is-decidable (Σ x.
 P x).